 “You’re still moving, but you’re taking away that intensity, making it more soothing mentally and physically,” Reames says.

-Depending on your routine, other recovery options could be an easy bodyweight workout, a yoga class or a guided stretching program on the GOLD’S AMP™ app, which features multiple types of workouts at a variety of fitness levels.
+Depending on your routine, other recovery options could be an easy bodyweight workout, a yoga class or stretching before and after your workouts.

 He also recommends taking one day a week “to just chill.”